 Here is a set of discussions points to facilitate discussion of the book’s message.

-(The author will send you an email with a printable pdf with her responses (so as not to give away spoilers)1.
+Click here for a downloadable pdf of the discussion questions.1.
 Sophia Loren figures prominently in the book.
 What is La Loren’s role in the story and what does she represent?
 What is she a metaphor for?

 2. “Dreams become reality” is the premise of the book.
 What does this mean to you?
 How does one turn a dream into reality?3.
 The gifts Sophia receives are unusual.
 Who gives them to her and what does each one represent?